Cognigy/Documentation/docs/en/docs/live-agent/conversation/conversation-workflow.md

 [![Version badge](https://img.shields.io/badge/Added in-v4.55-blue.svg)](../../release-notes/4.55.md)

-You can [create a text including variables](../settings/canned-responses.md#create-a-canned-response) for canned responses.
+You can create a text including [variables](#send-a-response-with-variables) for [canned responses](../settings/canned-responses.md).

 A canned response with variables is called the same way as a [simple canned response](#send-a-response), by using the symbol `/`.
-When you select the canned response and press **Enter**, variables in the response will be replaced with values relevant to the current conversation.
+When you select the canned response, variables in the response will be replaced with values relevant to the current conversation.
 If any of the variables do not have values, you will receive a corresponding warning.